Updated: Jul 29, 2021

 Large companies need complex enterprise resource planning (ERP) systems because they have complex operations.
 The large company also has the people to make ERP applications work.
 For companies that start small, they can usually track and manage their operations in spreadsheets and packaged accounting applications.
 When companies grow, they typically add specialized applications as the need arises and the budget permits, continuing to do some work in spreadsheets and computer databases.

 Eventually, the SMB operates using a blend of applications from several different vendors.
 A lot of manual labor goes into making the applications work with each other.
-At some point, senior management comes to the realization that the organization needs an ERP system.
+At some point, senior management comes to the realization that the organization needs an ERP system such as Microsoft Dynamics 365 Business Central.
 This decision can be based on production needs, but the lack of financial visibility in the company tends to be the key driver in buying an ERP system.

 Some SMB managers thrive on disorganization.
 There is an inherent chaos to the business as different people do their jobs.
 Out of necessity, these people communicate with each other—that’s how information is passed from department to department.